-Communities in Charge provides incentives for costs incurred towards the installation of Level 2 Charging Ports only.
+Communities in Charge provides incentives based on the number of eligible Level 2 Charging Ports installed.
 DC Fast Chargers and their associated costs are ineligible for incentives through Communities in Charge.
 All current eligible equipment is published on the Communities in Charge website and may be accessed here.
 All Applicants/Incentive Recipients are required to select eligible equipment suitable for their project site.